Accused murderer dies after fight with police officer in Texas - News 12 Now

-GRAND PRAIRIE, Texas – An accused murderer waiting for his day in court died after a fight with a police officer, and family friends reacted to his death, reports CBSDFW.
+GRAND PRAIRIE, Texas (CBS News) – An accused murderer waiting for his day in court died after a fight with a police officer, and family friends reacted to his death, reports CBSDFW.

 Joshua Henry, 30, was out on bond after his arrest for the murder of a Fort Worth businesswoman.